• Skip to main content

 • Skydeck Chicago is the name of the Willis Tower observation deck.
 The Ledge refers to the glass boxes that cantilever from the building.

-• The Skydeck Chicago is open every day with seasonal hours: March through September from 9 am-10 pm and October through February from 9 am-8 pm.
+• The Skydeck Chicago is open daily with seasonal hours: March through September from 9 am-10 pm and October through February from 9 am-8 pm.
 There are slightly longer hours on some of the weekend days.

 • While you can get general admission tickets, we noticed people were waiting upwards of 45 minutes to get out on the ledge.
-Now you can save time by reserving your preferred entry time in advance, and be out there when you want.
+However, you can save time by reserving your preferred entry time in advance, and be out there when you want.
+Reserve your skip-the-line ticket at your preferred entry time here.

 • Pro tip: the best time to visit is either right when it opens or after 5pm.